johannschopplich/kirby-serp-preview/README.md

 - Kirby 4+

-Kirby is not a free software.
-You can try it for free on your local machine but in order to run Kirby on a public server you must purchase a [valid license](https://getkirby.com/buy).
+Kirby is not free software.
+You can try it for free on your local machine but to run Kirby on a public server you must purchase a [valid license](https://getkirby.com/buy).

 ## Installation